Karthik-Balas/elastemp/README.md

 Elastemp is a quasi harmonic approximation to estimate temperature dependent elastic constants.
 It integrates VASP qm simulation package with Phonopy to set up the calculations and extract information.
 To use this this automated workflow,clone this repo to your directory.
 Please have both the elastemp folder and elastic_input.py in the same folder where you want to run calculations.
 We are working on making this a pip package in subsequent versions.

+# Setting the enviornment
+Python packages needed to run this code are numpy, matplotlib, pandas, pymatgen and phonopy.
+Users can either pip these or use the more convenient environment.yml file as

+conda env create -f environment.yml conda activate myenv

 # Files needed

 To run vasp calculations, user needs to input